What’s happening now and how can I get involved?

 Common Ground Dickson

-Canberra’s second Common Ground affordable and social housing initiative is set to be delivered on a key site within Section 72 Dickson.
+Canberra’s second Common Ground affordable and social housing initiative will be delivered on Section 72 Dickson.
 See more details on the proposal, including how you can comment on the concept designs here.

 Parking in Dickson